oracle-livelabs/oml/oml4py-adb/get-started/get-started.md

     ![Autonomous Data Warehouse](images/adw.png " ")

 2. The Autonomous Database dashboard lists all the databases that are provisioned in the tenancy.
-Click the Oracle Autonomous Database that you have provisioned.
+Select the compartment corresponding to the provisioned Live Labs instance, and click the Oracle Autonomous Database name.

     ![ Oracle Autonomous Database instance](images/provisioned-adb.png " ")
 3. On the Autonomous Database details page, click **Database Actions**.
 The Oracle Database Actions Launchpad page opens in a separate tab.